Part 6: Examine the Bloom in Satellite Images

 A month later, on April 23rd, 2003, the Gulf of Maine looked very different in the ocean chlorophyll image below.
 Note the yellow and red areas indicating higher chlorophyll levels.

-Step 2-Obtain MODIS Images from WebCOAST
+Step 2 – Obtain MODIS Images

-Go to the MODIS Images page and select the ocean parameter from the drop down menu labeled 'Aqua 2004 chlorophyll-a'.
+- Go to the MODIS Ocean Products page and select the ocean parameter labeled 2009 Aqua chlorophyll from the drop-down menu and click Go.

-Use the images that show chlorophyll levels around your predicted bloom date to help you answer the following questions.
+- Use the images that show chlorophyll levels around your predicted bloom date to help you answer the following questions.

 - Can you identify the spring bloom in the chlorophyll images?

-- From the images, when would you say the bloom occurred? (you may be able to assign a beginning, peak, and end date for the bloom.
+- From the images, when would you say the bloom occurred?
+(You may be able to assign a beginning, peak, and end date for the bloom).

 - Where in the Gulf of Maine was the bloom most evident?
 Did the data from the buoy(s) near that area indicate that the bloom might be more pronounced there than in other areas?